-Postsecondary education refers to education that occurs after high school.
-Traditionally people often think of 2- and 4-year colleges, but postsecondary education can refer to a broad range of educational opportunities, such as technical schooling, apprenticeships, Adult Education, and other learning opportunities that typically result in a degree or credential of value.
+Postsecondary education plays a pivotal role in preparing individuals for a wide range of careers and professional pathways.
+Postsecondary education encompasses educational opportunities that follow high school such as 2- and 4-year colleges, technical schooling, apprenticeships, Adult Education, and other learning opportunities that typically result in a degree or credential of value.

 Maine’s statewide attainment goal is that 60% of Mainers will hold a degree or credential of value by 2025.
 The current rate is 55%.
 Postsecondary credentials of value include college degrees, skilled trade credentials, and professional certificates and certifications.
 This target reflects the importance of cultivating a skilled and educated workforce capable of driving economic growth, fostering individual success, and strengthening communities across the state.